 There are single-shot and continuous autofocus modes.
 Manual focus is also available, and the camera helps you achieve sharpness with focus peaking.
 The focusing function ring is not the most precise one I’ve seen, but it’s usable.

 Body and Handling

 Fujifilm’s cameras are controlled differently than conventional.
-Instead of the well-known mode dial with manual, program, and priority modes, Fujifilm gives control of all exposure parameters independently of each other at all times.
+Instead of the well-known mode dial with manual, program, and priority modes, Fujifilm gives control of all

 You have a ring for changing the aperture, right on the lens.
 You have a dial on the top of the camera for controlling shutter speed.
 Hidden under the shutter dial, there is a dial for ISO.
 To change ISO, you lift up the shutter dial and turn it.
 All of these can be set to either a defined value or left at auto.